Evolusi KL Drift 2

-Evolusi KL Drift 2 (Literal translation: KL Drift Evolution 2) is a 2010 Malaysian Malay-language action film.
+Evolusi KL Drift 2 (English: KL Drift Evolution 2) is a 2010 Malaysian Malay-language action thriller film directed by and starring Syamsul Yusof, Aaron Aziz, Farid Kamil, Shaheizy Sam, Scha Alyahya and Remy Ishak.
 It is the sequel to the 2008 film Evolusi KL Drift.
 The film was released in Malaysia, Singapore and Brunei on 25 March 2010.

 Plot

 Racing life between Zack (Syamsul Yusof) and Sham (Farid Kamil) has not ended yet.
 Zack, who used to be an illegal racer is currently a professional drifter.
 After the accident, Sham no longer drifts due to his broken leg and has to walk using the aid of crutches.
-Soon a female professional drifter called Aleeya (Scha Al-Yahaya) appears.
+Soon a female professional drifter called Aleeya (Scha Alyahya) appears.
 Joe (Aaron Aziz), who managed to escape unhurt from the accident, wants revenge on Zack.
 Joe's assistant Ery (Shaheizy Sam) also wants revenge on Zack because he caused his best friend, Karl (played by Iqram Dinzly in the prequel) to get locked up in jail.
 Joe wants to control the whole drug business syndicate in KL, and ASP Kamal (Remy Ishak) suspects him for the crimes that involved deaths.
 What is the outcome of their new race this time?
 Will they be able to reach the finish line without complication?